flaviu-gostin/xrd_analysis_workflow/slides/thw_lessons_applied.md

 * pip freeze > requirements.txt, NO! better manually

-# Somebody has done something similar, of course
+# "Always search for well-maintained software libraries that do what you need"

-* fit2d * oldest (?) and most known
+* fit2d, oldest (?) and most known
-* pyFAI * Python, faster than pyFAI, good for
+* pyFAI, in Python, faster than fit2d
-* DAWN Science * Java?
+* DAWN Science, it's a GUI, in Java?
-* GSAS-II (Python!) * does everything! https://subversion.xray.aps.anl.gov/trac/pyGSAS
+* GSAS-II, in Python and does a lot more! https://subversion.xray.aps.anl.gov/trac/pyGSAS

 # Data processing steps in pyFAI

-* Calibration
-* Azimuthal integration

-# Developing the workflow
+* Calibration, calibrate experiment geometry and save it to a .poni file

-* use pyFAI module
+* Azimuthal integration, use the .poni file

+# pyFAI import does not work

 * import function does not work on my .hdf files! -> contact dev team, report bug, contribute?

-# Solution

 * use h5py module.
 Spent a few good hours to understand how it works
 * write small script to visualize the groups tree inside hdf files
 * dataset is a 3D array (stack of 2D images)
 * write function to extract individual diffraction images as 2D numpy arrays

-# Print some images

-* script to plot raw diffraction images for paper with matplotlib

 # Experiment geometry in pyFAI